Organizational Wellness

 • Lowering turnover rates by X% within X years

 Notice that each of these goals includes a measurable number or score and a timeline?
 That makes them as clear as possible.
-When outlining goals for your benefits strategy, consider the SMART method: every goal must be specific, measurable, achievable, relevant, and time-bound.
+When outlining goals for your benefits strategy, consider the SMART goal method: every goal must be specific, measurable, achievable, relevant, and time-bound.

 Step 3: Establish a Budget